Table Of Content

 - Learn: click on this button to activate the MIDI learn functionality.
 When it is activated, you can move your MIDI controller, and the plug-in will automatically set the MIDI Channel and CC Number.

-- Response: response curve of the MIDI control: from very fast to slow control.
+- Response: response curve of the MIDI or automation control: from very fast to slow control.

-- Min: minimal value of the parameter when MIDI controlled.
+- Min: minimal value of the parameter when MIDI controlled or automated.

-- Max: Maximum value of the parameter when MIDI controlled.
+- Max: Maximum value of the parameter when MIDI controlled or automated.

-Note: if the Min value is higher than the Max value, the response curve will be reversed: increasing the MIDI controller value will decrease the parameter value.
+Note: if the Min value is higher than the Max value, the response curve will be reversed: increasing the control value will decrease the parameter value.

 Note: if you double click on the parameter text control boxes for the max and min values, a “fine tuning” edit box will appear and let you change the min and max values with more precision:

-Global MIDI Output Settings
+Global Control Output Settings (MIDI and Automation)

-You can set the same properties for the output parameters: they may trigger MIDI CC messages when modified.
-Since it's output, you cannot set the channel to MIDI Omni, you must choose a channel:
+You can set the same properties for the output parameters as for the input parameters: in this case, they may trigger MIDI CC messages or generate automation curves when modified.
+Since it's output, you cannot set the channel to MIDI Omni, so you must choose a channel.

-Note: if the Min value is higher than the Max value, the response curve will be reversed: increasing the MIDI controller value will decrease the parameter value.
+Note: if the Min value is higher than the Max value, the response curve will be reversed: increasing the control value will decrease the parameter value.

 Note: if you double click on the parameter text control boxes for the max and min values, a “fine tuning” edit box will appear and let you change the min and max values with more precision: